meet-one/sidechain/proposals/README.md

-# Upgrade eosio.contracts meetone-1.1 on MEETONE Mainnet
+# Proposal for upgrade eosio.contracts meetone-1.1 on MEET.ONE Mainnet

 ## Prerequisites